tshion/AndroidPreparation/webviewbuilder/README.md

 }
 ```

-If you want to get a beta version, please write it at build.gradle of a project.
+If you want to get a beta-release, please add like this at build.gradle of a project.

 ``` gradle
 repositories {